Web Accessibility is More Relevant Than You Think

 People with visual disabilities may use screen reader apps to help them cruise the net and consume content.
 It’s important to keep in mind the requirements of screen-reader apps as well as the needs of the person using the app.
 Here are a few tips for website design:

-If you are a fan of WordPress themes, start with one that has been tagged as accessibility ready.
+If you are a fan of WordPress themes, start with the one that has been tagged as accessibility-ready.
 These themes already take many of the following guidelines into consideration.
 Make use of the WP-Accessibility Plugin too.

 Make sure you use a consistent layout.
 The main elements such as navigation and banners should appear in the same locations on every page.
 Make sure your markup is consistent as well.
 There should be only one h1 element per page and the content should be similar to the page’s title.
 Remember to use headings in the proper order.